Do you want to light a fuse in your script so that your reader just has to read on and discover how the tale turns out?

 1. Include Your Inciting Incident in the First Quarter of Your Story (Or Sooner)

-Obviously there are exceptions, but the writers of popular and successful stories include an inciting incident in the first quarter of their tales.
+Obviously there are exceptions, but the writers of popular books and successful stories and themes include an inciting incident in the first quarter of their tales.

 For example, in the novel Misery by Stephen King, the inciting incident comes almost immediately within the first few pages.